-Why are elbows beginning to break now, after all these years?
+Why would the elbows begin to break now, after all these years?

-When your piano was manufactured, plastic parts were just beginning to find their way into many smaller pianos.
+When this type of piano was manufactured, plastic parts were just beginning to find their way into many smaller pianos.
 The benefit of long-term observation of the durability of plastics was not yet available, and certain characteristics of the plastic formulations being used at the time would not be realized for years to come.
 A specific problem that would become apparent over time was that the chemical which was put into the mixture of the plastic to solidify the part would eventually harden the plastic to the point of brittleness.
 Elbows are subjected to continuous stress every time the piano is played.
 Breakage begins to occur when a set of elbows have turned brittle with age.

-Why should I replace the entire set, when only a few elbows are broken?
+Why should I replace the entire set, if only a few elbows are broken?

-Of course you may have me just replace the broken ones for now if that works best with your budget.
+If your piano has just a few broken elbows, you may of course have me just replace the broken ones for now if that works best with your budget.
 The problem is that more elbows will undoubtedly break, usually at inopportune times, resulting in either yet another service call or in having to put up with notes which don't work until your next scheduled tuning.